Mixing unilateral backward shifts: Introduction

+Suppose that $X$ is a vector space over the scalar field $\mathbb{K}=\mathbb{R}$ or $\mathbb{C}$ with a topology $\mathfrak{T}$ such that the addition operation and scalar multiplication operation are continuous.
+Then the ordered pair $(X,\mathfrak{T})$ is called a {\it topological vector space} and the topology $\mathfrak{T}$ is called a {\it vector topology} for $X$.

-A topological vector space $X$ is called a {\it locally convex space} if every neighborhood of 0 contains a convex neighborhood of 0; it is called an {\it F-space} if the topology of $X$ can be induced by some complete metric; it is called a {\it Fr$\acute{e}$chet space} if $X$ is a locally convex F-space; and it is called a {\it topological sequence space} if $X$ is a linear subspace of $\mathbb{K}^{\mathbb{N}^{\ast}}$ and the convergence in $X$ implies coordinatewise convergence.
+A topological vector space $X$ is called a {\it locally convex space} if every neighborhood of 0 contains a convex neighborhood of 0; it is called an {\it F-space} if the topology of $X$ can be induced by some complete metric; and it is called a {\it Fr$\acute{e}$chet space} if $X$ is a locally convex F-space.
+A topological vector space $X$ is called a {\it topological sequence space} if $X$ is a linear subspace of $\mathbb{K}^{\mathbb{N}^{\ast}}$ and the convergence in $X$ implies coordinatewise convergence.

+A subset $A$ of a topological vector space $X$ is called a {\it barrel} if $A$ is an absolutely convex absorbing closed set.
+A {\it barrelled} space is a locally convex space in which every barrel is a neighborhood of 0.
+It is known that a locally convex space which is of second category is barrelled (see \cite[page 136, Example 9.3.2]{Wilansky78}).
+In particular, every Fr$\acute{e}$chet space is barrelled.

+Let $\mathfrak{T}, \mathfrak{T}^{'}$ be vector topologies for a vector space $X$.
+We say $\mathfrak{T}^{'}$ is $F$ {\it linked to} $\mathfrak{T}$ if $\mathfrak{T}^{'}$ has a local base of neighborhoods of 0, each of which is $\mathfrak{T}$ closed.
+A topological vector space $(X,\mathfrak{T})$ is called {\it ultrabarrelled} if $\mathfrak{T}$ is larger than every vector topology which is $F$ linked to $\mathfrak{T}$.
+It is known that every second-category topological vector space is ultrabarrelled (see \cite[page 10]{Waelbroeck}).
+In particular, every F-space is ultrabarrelled.
+In addition, there exists a barrelled space which is not ultrabarrelled.
+Also there exists an ultrabarrelled space which is not barrelled.

-A sequence $(x_{n})_{n=1}^{\infty}$ in a topological vector space $X$ is called a {\it basis} if every $x\in X$ has a unique representation
+A sequence $(\mu_{n})_{n=1}^{\infty}$ in a topological vector space $X$ is called a {\it basis} if every $\mu\in X$ has a unique representation

 with scalars $\alpha_{n}\in\mathbb{K},n\geqslant1$.